No Mow Planting Zones, Conditions & Seeding Rates

 No Mow thrives on any reasonably well-drained soil, and is particularly well suited to growing on dry, sandy or rocky soils with low Nitrogen levels.
 No Mow is not recommended for damp soils, or heavy clay soils with less than four inches of rich loamy topsoil.

 No Mow thrives in full sun, and is also very shade tolerant.
-It does particularly well under individual trees that receive indirect light from the sides, and is an excellent choice for around surface-rooted trees that leave little available soil for turf, such as maples.
-It also thrives in woodlands composed of oak, hickory, elm, ash, birch, white pine, and other “open canopy” tree species that allow filtered light to reach the ground level.
-No Mow will even grow under spruce trees that receive light around their edges, provided that the surface layer of needles and duff are removed to expose the mineral soil prior to seeding.
+It does particularly well under individual trees that receive indirect light from the sides, and is an excellent choice for around surface-rooted trees that leave little available soil for turf.
+It thrives in woodlands composed of oak, hickory, elm, ash, birch, white pine, and other “open canopy” tree species that allow filtered light to reach the ground level.
+No Mow will grow under spruce trees that receive light around their edges, provided that the surface layer of needles and duff are removed to expose the mineral soil prior to seeding.
 When planted under deciduous trees the leaves must be raked off or thoroughly chopped up with a mulching mower after autumn leaf fall to prevent smothering of the turf grasses over winter.
 No Mow will not perform well in deep shade, as occurs under Sugar Maples and dense stands of conifers.

 No Mow does best in climates that receive annual precipitation of 25 inches or more, with at least half arriving during the growing season.
 In drier climates with less than 25 inches of rain, supplemental irrigation can be supplied during dry periods in summer.
 No Mow is more drought tolerant than Kentucky Bluegrass, making it an excellent alternative for cool, arid climates.
 While it is an extremely drought tolerant grass blend, No Mow will not survive extended droughts.